WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![](/WalletManagerRecoveryWords.png)

-But these words are encrypted with [BIP 38: password-protected private key](/using-wasabi/BIPs.md#bip-38-password-protected-private-key), so that the computer stores the private key in cyphertext and not cleartext.

 :::danger
-In order to restore a wallet from backup, you need BOTH the mnemonic words AND the password!
+In order to restore a wallet, you need BOTH the mnemonic words AND the password!
 :::

 It is a good idea to keep the two in separate analog backups, such as a laminated paper written with pencil.